sangheek16/cogs-ling-20003-spring2025/README.md

 # COGS/LING 20003: Experimental and Computational Methods in Linguistic Research
 **Spring 2025 | University of Chicago | Instructor: Sanghee Kim**

 This repository contains materials for the Spring 2025 course "Experimental and Computational Methods in Linguistic Research" (COGS/LING 20003).
+For an interactive course website, check out the [course website](https://tinyurl.com/exp-comp-methods-ling-research) for full schedule and policies.

 ---